KampotKaca/Hyperflow/Readme.md

     - Unused resources and buffers are marked for deletion and cleaned up systematically.

 ### 4. **Engine Lifecycle**
-The graphics engine lifecycle is configurable using callbacks:
+The engine lifecycle is configurable using callbacks, which are passed in main by **EngineData**:
 - `RendererLoad`
 - `ResourcesLoad`
 - `StartCallback`